chadha-sridi/Numerical-Methods-Optimization/README.md

 # Numerical Methods in Julia

 This repository is a collection of implementations of various numerical methods in Julia programming language.
 The focus is on providing clear, efficient, and well-documented code in Julia.
+The notebooks in this repository may not render properly on GitHub.
+For a better viewing experience, please open them in [nbviewer](https://nbviewer.jupyter.org/).

 ## Contents